Our Pastured duck

 How we produce the duck

-We also do all our own butchery, transforming the meat into fresh cuts and other delicious products like smoked duck breasts, duck stock, and other charcuterie.
+We also do all our own butchery, transforming the meat into fresh cuts and delicious products like smoked duck breasts, duck stock, and other charcuterie.

-Oh, and we sell direct to all you ethical eaters who value the best produce.
+Oh, and we sell direct to all you ethical eaters who value the very best produce.
 That's one of the best ways to know that our duck tastes amazing - you tell us!